by Rebecca Fairley Raney

 Graduated magna cum laude in May 1987 with Bachelor of Journalism degree.
 Member of Kappa Tau Alpha National Journalism Scholarship Society, granted to students who graduate in the top 10 percent of the class.

-Conversant in database management programs Access, Paradox, dBase and Superbase, as well as spreadsheet programs Lotus and Excel, and ArcView mapping software.
+Conversant in Access, Excel and ArcView mapping software.
 Experienced in breaking news with statistical analysis.
-Familiar with Dreamweaver.

 Education Writers Association Statistics and Data Boot Camps